IliaRakhlevski/Parking-System/README.md

 ## Hardware Platform

 The project was developed and tested using real embedded hardware.
-The STM32 NUCLEO-F446RE board simulates GPS events and communicates with the BeagleBone Green over the I²C bus.
-The BeagleBone Green runs the Linux applications responsible for communication, request processing, and database management.
+The STM32 NUCLEO-144 development board with the STM32F756ZG MCU simulates GPS events and communicates with the BeagleBone Green over the I²C bus.
+The BeagleBone Green runs the Embedded Linux applications responsible for communication, request processing, and database management.

 **Hardware Components**